coderick14/ACedIt/README.rst

 | During installation, ACedIt will set up the basic working directory structure.
 | While prefetching test cases, it will modify the same accordingly without any user intervention.

-But in case you’re writing your code in some other directory, you can use ``ACedIt --run <SOURCE_FILE> -s SITE -c CONTEST -p PROBLEM``.
+But in case you’re writing your code in some other directory, you can use ``acedit --run <SOURCE_FILE> -s SITE -c CONTEST -p PROBLEM``.
 You can omit ``-s`` as it’ll take the default site.

 But there’s no need to specify the ``-s``, ``-c`` and ``-p`` flags if you follow the above mentioned directory structure (ACedIt will create most of it for you on the fly :)